-The theory and background of the DiSC Personality System, which has become known as “The International Language of Behavior,” exposes how people are motivated differently, how they communicate differently, how they view tasks and relationships differently, and how their individual personality affects every aspect of their life.
-The Maxwell Method of DiSC Profile is the foundation for the Maxwell Method DiSC Report and the suite of Maxwell Method Impact Reports, that’s been used for over 30 years by counselors, business consultants, and corporations to understand, hire, and manage people.
+The theory and background of the DISC Personality System, which has become known as “The International Language of Behavior,” exposes how people are motivated differently, how they communicate differently, how they view tasks and relationships differently, and how their individual personality affects every aspect of their life.
+The Maxwell Method of DISC Profile is the foundation for the Maxwell Method DISC Report and the suite of Maxwell Method Impact Reports, which have been used for over 30 years by counselors, business consultants, and corporations to understand, hire, and manage people.

 How does the Maxwell Method of DiSC work?

-The report is a result of a strategic alliance between The John Maxwell Team and the Institute of Motivational Living (IML), the publisher of the DiSC Personality System.
-The Maxwell Method DiSC Report uses the components of the DiSC Personality System and the DiSC methodology.
+The report is a result of a strategic alliance between The John Maxwell Team and the Institute of Motivational Living (IML), the publisher of the DISC Personality System.
+The Maxwell Method DISC Report uses components of the DISC Personality System and the DISC methodology.